 Alt text is also used by screen readers that help those who are visually impaired more easily navigate the internet.

-The descriptive alt text (bold/italic) in the following image link helps identify the picture for search engines (do people really use anything besides Google? :))
+The descriptive alt text (bolded) in the following image link helps identify the picture for search engines (do people really use anything besides Google?)

 So, make sure you add descriptive alternative text to the images on your site, and include keywords in a natural fashion.